mard4/algorithms_and_ds/README.md

 ## Programme
 ![Alt text](/img/image.png)

+## Work
-### Finished Work
+#### Finished Work
 - (1) Algorithm Analysis: asymptotic notations
 - (6) Algorithms Techniques: recursion, divide-et-impera, dynamic programming and binary search

-## Currently Working on
+#### Currently Working on
-- (2) Sorting Algorithms: selection sort, quick sort
+- (2) Sorting Algorithms: merge sort, insertion sort, <u>selection sort, quick sort </u>

 ## Exporting the Work in pdf/html
-It is possible using Jupyter Notebook, through the "Export" command
+It is possible to export the notebooks in pdf or html files using Jupyter Notebook, through the "Export" command

-- Visual Studio Code
-Click the three dots --> Export
+- Visual Studio Code: Click the three dots on the upped command bar (next to Outline) --> Export
-- Jupyter Notebook
-Click on File --> Download as..
+- Jupyter Notebook: Click on File --> Download as..